 In the new world, Windows as a Service brings regular, incremental improvements and updates as opposed to the cumbersome three-yearly updates you’re familiar with.

-It will change the way desktop IT is managed.
-Small, regular updates will remove the need to run extensive change management processes or download patches to test servers before deploying updates.
+It has already changed the way desktop IT is managed.
+Small, regular updates remove the need to run extensive change management processes or download patches to test servers before deploying updates.
 This significantly frees up IT teams to focus on delivering innovative solutions that help to support and grow the business.